Essential Healthcare Supply Chain Innovations for Enhanced Efficiency

 Emerging technologies like blockchain, IoT, and generative AI will play crucial roles in improving transparency, efficiency, and sustainability.

-Kara L. Nadeau has more than 20 years of experience as a writer for the healthcare industry, working for clients in fields including medical device/supply manufacturers and distributors; software, solution and service providers; hospitals and health systems; and industry associations.
+Kara L. Nadeau has 25+ years’ experience as a writer/content creator for the healthcare industry, serving clients in fields including medical supplies and devices, pharmaceuticals, supply chain, technology solutions, and quality management.